JuditHalperin/WakeApp/README.md

 # DriverDrowsinessDetection
 Artificial Intelligence Project, 2022

-A computer vision system that can automatically detect driver drowsiness in a real-time video stream - based on blinks, yawning, time and travel duration - and play an alarm if the driver appears to be drowsy.
+A system that can automatically detect a driver drowsiness in a real-time video stream, using computer vision and neural network (deep learning) algorithms.

+The classification is based on blinks, yawns, time and travel duration.
+When the driver appears to be drowsy, the system will play an alarm in the car and send a warning email to an emergency contact.